jermp/pthash/README.md

 Giulio on 13/04/2025: Update this section with new benchmarks.

 <!-- The script `script/run_benchmark.sh` runs some trade-off configurations (encoder, $\alpha$, $\lambda$) that have been tested in the papers, on 100M and 1000M keys.

-Be sure you run the benchmark after compiling with

-	cmake .. -D PTHASH_ENABLE_ALL_ENCODERS=On

 From within the directory where the code has been compiled, just run